Add YOUR Family To This Page

 Charlestown is named after King Charles II, and was incorporated in 1738.
 The area was formerly part of the town of Westerly.
 It was in turn divided and the part north of the Pawcatuck River became the town of Richmond in 1747.

-There is MUCH more to discover about Charlestown, Rhode Island, USA.
-Read on!
+Explore even more about Charlestown, Rhode Island, USA.
+Keep reading!

 Charlestown Nostalgia: Vintage Photos, Ads, and Postcards